Stock Counting Drones

 Inspector Stock as a Warehouse Robot

-Due to its high processing power, Inspector Stock can control more than one parameter at the same time comparing with common technics.
+Due to its high processing power, Inspector Stock can control more than one parameter at the same time comparing with common techniques.
 Recognition of the multiple products/barcodes, empty&full slot information, and pallet type can easily be extracted from only one image.

-Every check with manned technics is a new journey.
+Every check with manned techniques is a new journey.
 Qualification level and environmental conditions are some of the factors that affect counting.
 Changing conditions may reduce the accuracy dramatically.
 Inspector Stock brings standardization to the operations.

-End of year countings in the warehouses requires lots of personnel, forklifts, equipment, and maintenance.
+End of year counting in the warehouses requires lots of personnel, forklifts, equipment, and maintenance.
 The drone counting system eliminates the excessive workload thanks to its autonomy.
 Together with no need for piloting or control, a drone reduces the workload to its half.

 Transforming The Warehouses

 Inspector Stock has been specially designed for minimum change in warehouses, physically or systematically.
 Specific barcodes or labels, additional QR codes, beacons, sensors, or cameras are not needed.
-Providing centimeter-level navigation sensitivity using onboard sensors, high-resolution imaging camera, and illumination can detect the smallest features over the labels.
+Providing centimeter-level navigation precision using onboard sensors, high-resolution imaging camera, and illumination can detect the smallest features over the labels.
 Thus, without any other infrastructural investment, the drone counting system can be implemented and be ready for operation in a day.
 Steps of integration and the operation of the system are described below.

 i.
 Related with the warehouse layout and target area, autonomous drone charging pads are placed.